 The bonus of finding a spring singing field is that you also will have pinpointed an autumn covert.
 Abundant earthworms will hold the birds into the fall season, and entice migrating woodcock to stop after a night’s travel.
 When hunting them, however, concentrate on the adjacent woods, particularly areas of thick brush and low-growth trees shaded by medium canopy.
 Ignore the field—woodcock only take the stage in spring.

-Watch the Flight with the Fam
+How to Watch the Flight with the Fam

 If you hear a buzzing sound in the tag alders or a bubbly twittering above a greening pasture, grab a binocular, a camo covering, and the kids if you’ve got them.
 It’s easy to get a front-row seat to spring’s best aerial show.
 If you’ve never seen it, you should make a point to this year.
 You’ll have to trust me that it’s totally worth it.